MPI-SHH-SummerSchool/dag-material/G7W-intro-to-ngs-processing/slides.md

 # Pros and cons of Sanger Sequencing

 - Pros
-  - More precise (less errors)
-  - Longer reads
+  - Very precise (few errors, still the 'gold standard')
+  - Sequence long DNA molecules
 - Cons
-  - Resource heavy: lot of input DNA
+  - Resource heavy, requiring lot of input DNA
   - Slow: one. fragment. at. a. time.

 # What is NGS?

-- NGS: Next Generation Sequencing
+- "Next Generation Sequencing"
-  - MASSIVELY multiplexed!
   - Sequence millions and even billions of DNA reads at once!
+  - via MASSIVE multiplexing!
   - Sequence lots of samples at once!
   - Fast and cheap!